Getting Started with Angular 2

 Import necessary code

 In order for our application to load, we are going to need access to the @NgModule decorator, our main AppComponent, and we need to import the BrowserModule because we are running this as a web application.
-In addition to BrowserModule, there are a handful of Angular 2 specific modules (such as RouterModule, and FormsModule), that give users access to different features of the framework.
+In addition to BrowserModule, there is a handful of Angular 2-specific modules (such as RouterModule, and FormsModule), that give users access to different features of the framework.

 Add metadata to @NgModule